ESMValGroup/ESMValCore/doc/esmvalcore/datafinder.rst

 Overview
 ========
-Data discovery and retrieval is the first step in any evaluation process; ESMValTool uses a `semi-automated` data finding mechanism performed by the ``_data_finder.py`` module with inputs from both the user configuration file and the recipe file.
+Data discovery and retrieval is the first step in any evaluation process; ESMValTool uses a `semi-automated` data finding mechanism with inputs from both the user configuration file and the recipe file.
 The reason why the data finder module is `semi`-automated is that the user will have to provide the tool with a set of parameters related to the data needed; the reason why it is semi-`automated` is that once these parameters have been provided, the tool will automatically find the right data.
 We will